patrickbucher/sicp/diary.md

 afterwards, or to trace the function calls; but I noticed the problem that is mentioned in the exercise.

+After some struggles with the integerizing factor and the application of GCD to a list, I also managed to do exercise 2.96.
+One exercise and two pages are left.

 # 2023-01-27 (Fr)

 I did exercise 2.94, which was rather easy.
 However, I did not install the